Tortus-exe/Tortus-exe.github.io/assets/cantonese/time_and_tense.md

 - 上年: sœ̱ng nín - last year
 - 下年: ha̱a nín - next year

 This is a lot of terms to remember.
 I will make a visual upon request!
 To use these terms, simply stick them at the beginning of a sentence, like you would in English.
-To say \"Next month, I will go to Hong Kong\", you would say: 下個月，我會去香港。
+To say "Next month, I will go to Hong Kong", you would say: 下個月，我會去香港。

 Try to translate the following sentences to get a feel for how this works!

 - This month, I ate rice.
 - I'll go next year! (tip: Sticking a time at the end of a sentence like this needs a trick in Cantonese.
 How could you change the sentence without changing its meaning so that you can translate it correctly?)
 - I am eating right now.
-- I'm coming over right now."#;
+- I'm coming over right now.